 - What if I won’t be performing procurements above $5,000?

 - Who can I talk to about enrolling in the Procurement Academy, my current certification or delegation, or anything else related to purchasing authority?

 - How do I know where I am in the certification/recertification process?

 The Procurement Academy is a set of three classes designed to give students everything they need to become certified to perform procurements above $5,000 on behalf of the State of Alaska.
-The Procurement Academy is intended to combine and replace the Division of General Services' core procurement classes:
+The Procurement Academy is intended to combine and replace the Office of Procurement and Property Management core procurement classes:

 Half-day class (Morning)